 Swamp Boat Tours

 Airboat tours are similar to swamp boat tours, but faster and with a bit more thrill!
 Passengers should hold on tight as their captain steers them through the bayou for face-to-face interactions with friends of the wetlands.
 Whether you spy a snake or feed an alligator, touring swamps by airboat is an electrifying experience.
 Though they hold a smaller crowd, it packs just as much fun.
-Groups of up to 16 with the exception of children under the age of 5 are invited and welcomed aboard this one-of-a-kind excursion.
+Traveling with little ones?
+Be sure to check ahead with individual operators to learn more about their age requirements for this type of tour.

-The ideal outing for adventure seekers is a kayaking tour through the swampland.
-Centered around the unique ecosystem. environment impact and scenery of Louisiana’s swamps, partners will paddle through wetlands while learning the history and importance of it.
+Kayaking through the swampland is the ideal outing for adventure seekers.
+Centered around the unique ecosystem and scenery of Louisiana’s swamps, partners will paddle through wetlands while learning the history and importance of it.
 Riders will have the aid of a guided expert to guide them, and the freedom to take in picturesque views.

 See the wetlands from a completely new point of view with aerial swamp tours.
 It begins over New Orleans’ French Quarter and makes its way past the Mississippi River to the final destination, Lafitte, LA, to land for a closer look of the town’s wildlife and swamplands.
 This splurge-worthy exploration is like no other swamp tour offered.

 Airplanes are adventurous and boating is exciting, but there’s nothing quite like exploring New Orleans’ swampland by foot.
 Get as close or stay as far as you’d like with self-guided tours through the Jean Lafitte National Historical Park & Preserve.
 Just 30 minutes outside of the French Quarter, walking swamp tours at Jean Lafitte give visitors the opportunity to closely interact with the park’s trees, insects, plants, and more.